Unrepl/unrepl/UPGRADE.md

 Each use of the blob creates gensymed namespaces.

-You can customize the blob: enter `clj -m unrepl/make-blob <target-file> <session actions map>`.
+You can customize the blob: enter `clj -m unrepl.make-blob <target-file> <session actions map>`.
 Where the session actions map can be either a string or a `.edn` file.
 For example:

 ```
 # As a string